Israel battles Hamas militants as country's death toll from mass incursion reaches 600

 Egypt also spoke with both sides about a potential cease-fire, but the official said Israel was not open to a truce “at this stage.”

-In Iran, which has long supported Hamas and other militant groups, senior officials have openly praised the incursion.
-President Ebrahim Raisi spoke by phone with Hamas leader Ismail Haniyeh and Islamic Jihad leader Ziad al-Nakhalah, the state-run IRNA news agency reported Sunday.
+In Iran, which has long supported Hamas and other militant groups, President Ebrahim Raisi praised the “legitimate defense” of the Palestinian nation and said Israel and its supporters “must be held accountable.”
+Raisi spoke by phone with Hamas leader Ismail Haniyeh and Islamic Jihad leader Ziad al-Nakhalah, the state-run IRNA news agency reported Sunday.

 The shadowy leader of Hamas’ military wing, Mohammed Deif, said the assault, named “Operation Al-Aqsa Storm,” was in response to the 16-year blockade of Gaza, and a series of recent incidents that have brought Israeli-Palestinian tensions to a fever pitch.

 Shurafa reported from Gaza City.
-Associated Press writers Isabel DeBre, Julia Frankel and Josef Federman in Jerusalem; Issam Adwan in Rafah, Gaza Strip; Bassem Mroue in Beirut and Samy Magdy in Cairo and Amir Vahdat in Tehran, Iran contributed to this report.
+Associated Press writers Isabel DeBre, Julia Frankel and Josef Federman in Jerusalem; Issam Adwan in Rafah, Gaza Strip; Bassem Mroue in Beirut; Samy Magdy in Cairo; and Amir Vahdat in Tehran, Iran, contributed to this report.

 Credit: AP